saifingo/Uniswap/README.md

-# Uinswap - Decentralized Exchange Mobile App
+# Uniswap - Decentralized Exchange Mobile App

 A cross-platform mobile application for decentralized cryptocurrency trading, built with React Native and Expo.